kdncode/node-terminal-chatbot/README.md

 you: what are you
 ```

-See more command in 'training_data.rive' file
+See more commands in 'training_data.rive' file

 or [HERE](https://github.com/kdncode/node-terminal-chatbot/blob/master/training_data.rive "My github")